-The AMD Navi GPU code name has been bandied around, in hushed whispers, for many years now.
-But the red team is finally shouting it loud and proud, and the AMD Radeon RX 5700 XT is the first graphics card on the planet to use the brand new, gaming-focused Navi GPU architecture.
-And it’s here, in our test rigs, and it’s one of the best-looking AMD graphics cards I’ve ever tested.
+The AMD RX 5700 XT is the first Radeon graphics card to ship with the Navi GPU architecture… a codename that has been bandied around, in hushed whispers, for many years now.
+But the red team is finally shouting it loud and proud, and the RX 5700 XT is the first GPU on the planet to use the brand new, gaming-focused RDNA-based design.
+And it just happens to also be one of the best-looking AMD graphics cards I’ve ever tested.

 But beauty is only skin-deep; what can the new AMD Navi RDNA GPU inside the curvy/dented shroud actually deliver in terms of gaming performance?
 And how does it stand up against the newly minted Nvidia RTX 2070 Super and RTX 2060 Super cards now that AMD has cut its initial retail price just days before launch?